priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 - For analysis 4 used wheather dataset to combine with homicide dataset to see how homicide rate gets effected with change of wheather you can find wheather data [Here](Final/data).
 Wheather and temparature data was downloaded from <https://www.ncdc.noaa.gov/>

 - For analysis 3 used population data statewise to combine with homicide data you can find population data [here](Final/data).
 Population data is fetched from <https://catalog.data.gov/dataset?res_format=CSV>

+- used relative path for storing and reading the files of data

 ### Purpose for doing analysis on homicide:
 - Nowadays homicide crimes in USA has increased.
 Wanted to find out factors that contribute in those crimes.